 Your business model may not be reliant on weekly deliveries of products.
 You can hire full load trucks less frequently because you are using the entire space.
 Using this method requires you to be very accurate with inventory records.
 You will need to know precisely how often individual products are required so that your less frequent shipments have adequate supplies.

 Truckloads are sometimes less expensive than LTL.
 Though this is rare, it is possible.
 The truckload may be charged at a lower rate if the products are light and easy to unload.
 You should receive a quote for full trucks and LTLs for the same shipment so you can know exactly how much money you might save with either choice.

 A final reason you may prefer a truckload rather than less-than-load is to make sure your time-sensitive supplies arrive when they are needed.
 LTL is reliable, but full truckloads guarantee that you are not sharing unloading time with other businesses.

-This alone may be reason enough to choose full truckloads rather than LTL.
+This alone may be reason enough to hire a trucking company and choose full truckloads rather than LTL.